Chandra Imaging of the Western Hotspot in the Radio Galaxy Pictor A: Image Deconvolution and Variability Analysis: Conclusions

 The above equation, with the expected $\beta \sim 0.3$ characterizing the downstream of the reverse shock \citep[e.g.,][]{Meisenheimer89,Kino04}, and so $\Gamma \sim \delta \sim 1$, as well as $B_{\rm 100\,\mu G} \gtrsim 1$ \citep[see][]{Meisenheimer89,Meisenheimer97,Isobe17}, gives $\ell_{\rm rad} \lesssim 3$\,pc for keV energies of the observed synchrotron photons.
 Interestingly, such a small spatial scale would be in rough agreement with the observed variability timescale as well, since the corresponding light-crossing timescale $\ell_{\rm rad}/c \lesssim 10$\,yr.

 The simple estimates presented above seem, therefore, to suggest that an efficient acceleration of ultra-relativistic electrons, up to energies enabling the production of synchrotron X-ray photons ($\gamma \sim 10^7$), takes place exclusively within a rather thin layer of the very front of the termination shock in the radio galaxy Pictor\,A. In this framework, the fact that the radio intensity peak position is located further downstream, could be explained as solely due to the increasing volume of the emitting plasma around the position of the contact discontinuity, where the flow (i.e., shocked jet material) diverges.
 Interestingly, for the radio-emitting electrons (say, $\nu_{\rm syn} \simeq 10$\,GHz), the above equation \ref{eq:rad} returns $\ell_{\rm rad} \sim 30 B_{\rm 100\,\mu G}^{-3/2}$\,kpc, which would be consistent with the observed X-ray/radio offset of the order of $\sim 1$\,kpc, if only the magnetic field intensity within the hotspot (downstream of the reverse shock) is $B \sim 1$\,mG, i.e. a factor of a few above the equipartition value.
 Moreover, for electrons emitting optical synchrotron photons in $\sim 1$\,mG magnetic field, the observed propagation length reads as $\ell_{\rm rad} \sim 10$\,pc, in agreement with no pronounced offset observed between the positions of the X-ray and optical intensity peaks.
-Still, in such a case, the presence of the X-ray enhancement upstream of the Mach disk (the jet-like feature located in between the radio/optical filament and the termination shock), would remain unexplained.
+Still, in such a case, the presence of the upstream X-ray enhancement (i.e., the jet-like feature located in between the radio/optical filament and the termination shock), would remain unexplained.
+Hydrodynamical simulations of light, supersonic jets propagating within hot gaseous atmospheres, such as those presented by, e.g., \citet{Saxton02} or \citet{Mizuta04}, hint however a rather complex morphology around the jet termination regions, consisting of a network of various shocks, backflows, and vortex structures, and so any robust identification of the features revealed by our image deconvolution awaits a more careful comparison with the numerical data.

 \acknowledgments